 Bits Indicator Description 0 Front Card If set to 1, a notification message will be sent in response to a Present 0 to 1 transition of the front card present indicator.
 If cleared to 0, no notification will be sent.
-1-2 0 Must Be Zero 3 Auto Transporting If set to 1, a notification message will be sent in response to a 0 to 1 transition of the auto transporting indicator.
+1-2 RFU (0) Reserved for future use (Must be zero) 3 Auto Transporting If set to 1, a notification message will be sent in response to a 0 to 1 transition of the auto transporting indicator.
 If cleared to 0, no notification will be sent.
-4-31 RFU Reserved for future use, Must Be Zero
+4 - 6 RFU Reserved for future use 7 MagnePrint Noise If set to 1 a notification message will be sent in response to a 0 to 1 transition of the MagnePrint [TM] noise indicator.
+If cleared to 0, no notification will be sent.
+8-31 RFU Reserved for future use